taniarascia/taniarascia.com/content/posts/2020-03-09-redux-react-guide.md

 ### Selecting Redux state in a React component

-With Redux Toolkit, we no longer need to use `mapStateToProps` or the `connect()` function.
-Instead, we'll use `useDispatch` and `useSelector` from `react-redux`.
-This will allow us to select state from Redux, and dispatch the Redux action.
+The traditional approach, as we just learned, is to use `mapStateToProps` with the `connect()` function.
+This is still common in codebases and therefore worth learning.
+You can still use this approach with RTK, but the newer, React Hooks way of going about it is to use `useDispatch` and `useSelector` from `react-redux`.
+This approach requires less code overall as well.

 As you can see in the updated `PostsPage.js` file below, the Redux state is no longer available as props on the connected component, but from the selector we exported in the slice.